coleenquadros/configuration/docs/hive/sop/HiveMonitor.md

 2. Add a new alert document SOP if a doc does not exist for the alert in [https://gitlab.cee.redhat.com/service/app-interface/tree/master/docs/hive/sop](https://gitlab.cee.redhat.com/service/app-interface/tree/master/docs/hive/sop)
     - For details refer to the section on [Enhance the SOPs in app-interface repository](#Enhance-the-SOPs-in-app-interface-repository)
 3. If investigation yields a new a Hive bug, create a card in Jira under the `SRE Platform (SREP)` project.
 For production issues, ensure that priority is set to High.
+4. Contact SRE team if required.
+For details refer section on [Contact information for SRE team](#Contact-information-for-SRE-team)
-4. Monitor general Hive cluster health and error rates on the [Hive dashboard](https://grafana.app-sre.devshift.net/d/hive/hive?orgId=1).
+5. Monitor general Hive cluster health and error rates on the [Hive dashboard](https://grafana.app-sre.devshift.net/d/hive/hive?orgId=1).
-5. Ideally Hive monitor is only part time responsibility and able to continue normal work.
+6. Ideally Hive monitor is only part time responsibility and able to continue normal work.

 # Enhance the SOPs in app-interface repository
 The SOPs(runbook) for specific alerts in `#team-hive-alert` slack channel are present in [https://gitlab.cee.redhat.com/service/app-interface/tree/master/docs/hive/sop](https://gitlab.cee.redhat.com/service/app-interface/tree/master/docs/hive/sop).